sje30/damtp-unix-intro/README.md

 Good news: backed up.

-On subiculum you can make:
+On subliminal you can make:

     mkdir /local/data/public/CRSID